pelite376/pelite.github.io/Heuristic_Evals.md

 | 1 | When flagging a post, you don't know what is happening when the post is removed | 1 |

-* Send me a message appears to do something to users but does not do anything in our design.
+* "Send me a message" (on the politician page) appears to do something to users but does not do anything in our design.
 It is confusing for the viewer so we have replaced it.

 * We have added an option to discard the message.
 It makes the design as a whole more cohesive and more intuitive to use.

-* It is ambiguous as to what content you have selected to flag.
-We decided to opt for a check-mark to show what has been flagged on a post.
+* We decided to opt for a check-mark to confirm to users that their content has been posted.

 * “The post has been sent to Admin for review.”
 Has been added after flagging content.
-It appears and then it fades out after a few seconds
+This information appears as a pop-up box, which can be closed.

-* For our content we have added in our demonstration that when someone has added a post to the building the demonstrator will be post a piece of paper (the art) on top of the piece of paper with the building on it
+* One miscommunication between facilitators and users regards where the posted content goes.
+We will be clearer in the future that the content is posted to the building by creating a mini-version of the content and pasting it to the wall next to our display.

-* When the user has selected an element to post, the other posting buttons will disappear and a green check will appear at the bottom to allow them to submit that post.
+* When the user is ready to post, they may simply walk away, or they may press the new green check button, where they will be prompted with a message confirming their intent to post content.

-* The X has been switched for a back button to allow for greater clarity.
+* The X has been switched to a back button to allow for greater clarity.

-* Some of the heuristic violations were due to the paper prototype not accurately representing the context of the project
+Disclaimer: Some of the heuristic violations were due to the paper prototype not accurately representing the context of the project.
+For example, users felt like they wouldn't be able to see which posts they are flagging closely, when in reality these posts will be scaled to the size of a building, so they will be very visible and clear.